Williamburgson/PUI2018/README.md

 scroll down to the bottom of the file to insert new variables

-use export VAR="value" to create a new environmental variable that points to the PUI2018 folder directory
+use export PUI="directory" to create a new environmental variable that points to the PUI2018 folder directory

-use alias cmd="value" to create an alias pui2018 that uses cd command to redirect to the PUI2018 directory
+use alias pui="cd $PUI" to create an alias pui that uses cd command to redirect to the PUI2018 directory

 save and exit bash profile